← Back to Blog

 Bowman Chrome Draft 1st prospect autos are still the heartbeat of baseball prospecting in 2025 – but the market looks very different than it did during the 2020–2021 boom.
-This guide walks through what has changed, which names and product formats matter most, and how to build a sane plan instead of chasing every spike.
+This guide walks through what has changed, which names and product formats matter most, where the best sleepers and top prospects sit today, and how to build a sane plan instead of chasing every spike.

 All prices, releases, and examples are as of November 27, 2025 and based on official Topps info plus public market data from Yahoo Sports, Sports Illustrated, Ludex, Baseball-Trading-Cards.com, and independent analysts like Let’s Talk Wax and EricB Cards.